Claude de Roux de Saint-Laurent: Chevalier of Saint John (1641–66)

 Saint-Laurent was received as a chevalier of the Order of Saint John of Jerusalem (Hospitallers) in 1641.

 In 1651 the Compagnie des Îles de l'Amérique went bankrupt and Phillippe de Longvilliers de Poincy persuaded Jean-Paul Lascaris-Castellar, the grand master of the Order of Saint John of Jerusalem, to buy the French part of Saint-Christophe and the smaller islands of Saint Barthélemy, Saint Martin and Saint Croix for 120,000 écus.

-King Louis XIV of France remained sovereign of the islands, and Poincy was confirmed as governor of Saint Christophe.
+King Louis XIV remained sovereign of the islands, and Poincy was confirmed as governor of Saint Christophe.

 After Poincy died in 1660 the order, which had still not paid all the purchase money, appointed Charles de Sales the new governor.

 He was the nephew of Saint Francis de Sales.

 Jean-Baptiste Colbert put pressure on the Hospitallers to cede the islands back to the crown.

 The Hospitallers ceded the islands to France in 1665, when Saint-Laurent was lieutenant governor, passing ownership to the new French West India Company.

 The Second Anglo-Dutch War began that year, and France joined on the side of the Netherlands in 1666.

 The French and English had shared Saint Christopher until then.

 Fighting began on 21 April 1666 (Gregorian calendar), and the French routed the numerically superior English forces two days later.

 Charles de Sales was killed during the fighting, as was the English governor William Watts.

 Saint-Laurent received the English capitulation.

 He became governor of the whole island.

 However, in the absence of a formal royal commission the officers of the king's forces refused to accept his command.